-APNewsBreak: Study says school shooters showed warning signs
+Secret Service study: School shooters showed warning signs

 The report covers 41 school attacks from 2008 through 2017 at K-12 schools and were chosen if the attacker was a current or former student who used a weapon to injure or kill at least one person at the school while targeting others.

 Nineteen people were killed and 79 were injured; victims included students, staff and law enforcement.
-The research was launched following the shooting at Marjorie Stoneman Douglas High School in Parkland, Florida, in 2018.
+The research was launched following the shooting at Marjory Stoneman Douglas High School in Parkland, Florida, in 2018.

 The Secret Service put out a best practices guide based on some of the research last July to 40,000 schools nationwide, but the new report is a comprehensive look at the attacks.

-Note: This story has been corrected to fix the spelling of Marjory Stoneman Douglas High School.